How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Empirical Evaluation

 \paragraph{Untargeted attacks by Metattack} \textcircled{\raisebox{-0.9pt}{1}}~\textit{Poison attacks}.
 We also test the robustness of each method against untargeted attacks.
 Table~\ref{table:real-results-poison-only} (right) shows the performance under poison attacks.
 Though our theoretical analysis in \S\ref{sec:theories} focuses on the effect of the heterophilous design under targeted attacks, we observe similar improvements in robustness against untargeted attacks in the poison setup.
 GNNs with the identified design show mostly improved robustness compared to unvaccinated models, while having similar performance on the clean datasets.
-Specifically, CPGNN shows exceptional robustness, outperforming the best unvaccinated model by up to 32.85\%.
-Moreover, models combining the identified design with low-rank approximation show more than 10\% improvement accuracy compared to GCN-SVD, which uses only low-rank approximation, and ProGNN.
-We note that GNNGuard, which uses a similarity-based defense strategy, also shows more competitive robustness under untargeted attacks.
-This is in line with existing works showing that low-rank based approach does not adapt well to untargeted attacks~\citep{jin2020graph}.
-Nevertheless, methods combining a heterophilous design and low-rank approximations still outperform GNNGuard on two datasets.
+Specifically, CPGNN shows exceptional robustness, outperforming the best unvaccinated model by up to 32.85\%. { Moreover, models combining the identified design with low-rank approximation show up to 21.04\% improvement in accuracy compared to GCN-SVD, which uses only low-rank approximation.
+Models combining the design with Soft Medoid and GDC show up to 37.29\% improvement in accuracy compared to GCN-SMGDC.
+We also note that the most robust method for each dataset is among the ones with the identified design.
+These results again support the effectiveness of the heterophilous design in boosting the robustness of GNNs in addition to existing vaccination mechanisms. }

 \textcircled{\raisebox{-0.9pt}{2}}~\textit{Evasion attacks}.
-We present the performance under evasion attacks and on clean datasets in Table~\ref{table:real-results-detailed-metattack-20p} in the Appendix. \textit{Unlike the poison attacks}, the evasion setup only leads to a slight decrease in average accuracy of less than 2\% for most models.
+We present the performance under evasion attacks on our \githubrepo. \textit{Unlike the poison attacks}, the evasion setup only leads to a slight decrease in average accuracy of less than 2\% for most models.
 Moreover, there appears to be no clearly increased robustness for vaccinated models (with the identified design or other vaccination machanisms) compared to unvaccinated models.
 This can be attributed to the reduced effectiveness of evasion vs.\ poison attacks (as in \nettack), and the increased challenges of untargeted attacks.